What About the Love

-"What About the Love" is a song written by Kye Fleming & Janis Ian and released as a 1988 single by Christian music singer Amy Grant.
+"What About the Love" is a song by Christian music singer Amy Grant, written by Kye Fleming & Janis Ian.
 It was released as the fourth single from Grant's Lead Me On album.
 Unlike some of Grant's previous singles, this song was released to Christian radio only and was not marketed to pop or "mainstream" radio.

 "What About the Love" is a downtempo inspirational song that adopts a mysterious sound through the use of keyboards, acoustic guitars, and haunting background vocals.
 The lyrics center around the idea that "something's wrong in Heaven tonight", with each verse decrying some segment of society's neglect of another segment.
 The first verse tackles preachers who are too focused on religious legalism rather than love.
 The second verse talks of the corporate world's abuse of despair around the world.
 The third verse concerns the futility that the elderly feels when the world has decided that their "usefulness" is gone.
 Finally, the fourth verse finds the singer staring at herself in the mirror, realizing that she is no better than those she has criticized, and likening herself to those who crucified Jesus.
 The lyrics reveal that the eponymous "love" in the song refers to "the love of God".